gray-panda/grayrepo/2016_flareon/chal07_hashes/README.md

 cc720842d0884da08e26d9fccb24bc9c27bd254e (on.com)
 ```

+This [php script](soln_part1.php) does all of the above.

-We have to brute-force the first 3 hashes.
-This [php script](soln_part1.php) does all of the above
+We now have to brute-force the first 3 hashes.

 ### Brute-Forcing